sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/others.md

 > Please use translation tool to read this page.

-Here are some steps like how to remove camera or screen.
+Here are some steps like how to remove the camera or screen.

 ## Remove the screen

-The camera and screen are oriented in the same direction by default, we may need to remove the screen for some reasons, here are the steps to do this and matters need attention.
+The camera and screen are oriented in the same direction by default, we may need to remove the screen for some reason, here are the steps to do this and matters need attention.

 | Camera and screen in the same direction                                                     | Camera and screen in the opposite direction                                         |
 | ------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |
 | ![screen_camera_same](./../../../../zh/maix/m1s/other/assets/others/screen_camera_same.jpg) | ![camera_in_back](./../../../../zh/maix/m1s/other/assets/others/camera_in_back.jpg) |

-Screen and board are fixed together, so when remove the screen, we need to force on the metal on the back of the screen, not the edge of the screen.
-Be caerful when doing this, otherwire your screen will be damaged.
+Screen and board are fixed together, so when removing the screen, we need to force the metal on the back of the screen, not the edge of the screen.
+Be careful when doing this, otherwise your screen will be damaged.

 <table>
     <tr>